pielco11/thrint/README.md

 - closed source alternatives based on this repository
 - paid alternatives based on this repository
 - commercial usage of any solution based on this repository without prior consent
-- cite original source in any alternative delivered
+- miss to cite original source in any alternative delivered